Many Australian parents spend eight hours a week driving their kids around

 With many families requiring both parents to work, this extra workload means parents are stretched for time.
 One way parents can claw back some of that valuable time is through carpooling, but only 35% of parents currently take part in this time-saving activity, according to the study.

-In true Aussie fashion, a number of Aussie-based startups have attempted to solve this problem.
+In true Aussie fashion, a couple of notable Aussie-based startups have attempted to solve this problem.
 Enter ride-sharing services that cater to only women and children.